API authentication¶

 Store the secret in a real secrets manager (Azure Key Vault, GitHub Actions encrypted secrets, Azure DevOps variable groups, your CI runner's secret store).
 Never commit it to source control.

-Step 3: Grant the calling app permission to the App Store API¶
+Grant the calling app permission to the App Store API¶

 - Still on the calling app's registration, go to API permissions → + Add a permission.